 T. Title IX Coordinator.
-The Title IX Coordinator is the ACCC official responsible for overseeing the College's response to sexual misconduct, discrimination, and harassment reports and complaints and for addressing any patterns or systemic problems identified by such reports and complaints.
+The Title IX Coordinator is the Atlantic Cape official responsible for overseeing the College's response to sexual misconduct, discrimination, and harassment reports and complaints and for addressing any patterns or systemic problems identified by such reports and complaints.
 This official oversees and coordinates the College's programs and training efforts with regard to sexual misconduct, discrimination, and harassment.
 The Title IX Coordinator conducts investigations and has the authority to implement all interim measures deemed appropriate.
-The Title IX Coordinator may delegate investigatory responsibility to Title IX Co-coordinators who are also authorized to implement appropriate interim measures.
 All requests by complainants for confidentiality should be evaluated by the Title IX Coordinator.